 - No mesh under the ventilation

 The advantage?
-It’s offered at a fraction of the price!
+It's offered at a fraction of the price!
 This helmet is a great choice for those on a budget.
-It may not have the MIPS protection system or the built-in camera mount, but it is a sturdy protective helmet.
+It may not have the MIPS protection system or the built-in camera mount, but it is a sturdy and protective helmet.

-- Not many colour choices
+- Not as many advanced features

 The outer shell is made of 4 types of polycarbonate for optimal protection.
 We also noted the precise fit of this helmet: with the Occigrip system, it stays securely in place on the head.